vmlf6502/SoManySweats/README.md

 4. Place the downloaded `.jar` file in the `mods` folder
 5. Launch the game and run the command `/sms`.
    If you see a nice GUI pop up, then you have successfully installed SoManySweats!
-   Go ahead and get an API key from the [Hypixel Developer Dashboard](https://developer.hypixel.net/dashboard) to start using the mod.
-You may need to log in or create an account.

 ### How to Use

-- `/sms` - Opens a GUI where you can configure your API key
+- `/sms` - Opens a GUI where you can configure your SoManySweats settings.
-    * API keys can be found on the [Hypixel Developer Dashboard](https://developer.hypixel.net/dashboard)
-    * Run the command, then navigate to the `API` category on the left.
-Paste your API key into the text box and you should be good to go!
 - `/sms fetch` - Fetch the stats of the players in your game.
     * Stats will appear in the tab list
 - `/sms clear` - Clear the local stats cache so that you can request them from the API again.